xbyrne/wd_xp_methods/README.md

 \mathtt{visibility\_periods\_used} \geq 10
 $$ (Lindegren+18)

 We used TOPCAT to obtain the sample, which is saved to `data/external/gf21.csv` and contains 1 070 932 rows.
-Most of these objects will not have XP spectra yet, however...
+Most of these objects will not have XP spectra, however...

 ### Obtaining XP spectra for sample

 We now obtain the XP spectra for those objects -- at least, the ones which _have_ XP spectra yet.
-Visiting https://gaia.aip.de/query/
+Visiting https://gaia.aip.de/query/, we must first upload a VOtable.
+This is carried out by `src/scripts/make_gf21_votable.py`, which creates the file `src/data/interim/gf21_ids.xml`